 How to measure agile success?

-At agileKRC we specialise in helping organisations improve by helping them adopt agile ways of working or improving their existing agile capability.
+At agileKRC we specialise in helping organisations achieve an agile transformation by helping them adopt agile ways of working or improving their existing agile capability.

 Difficult to quantify success

 However, what we also typically find is that it is often hard to work out how much things have improved in a measurable and quantifiable way.

 I recently read an article that talked about how agile had saved a large amount of money (hundreds of millions of pounds) on one project alone.